 Health care in America needs to be accessible and affordable for everyone.
-While the Affordable Care Act was a crucial step in fixing decades-old problems with our health care system, premiums and deductibles continue to rise, and the individual insurance markets are gripped with uncertainty.
-The solution to these problems lies not in abolishing the protections on which millions of Americans have come to rely, but in strengthening the law to improve quality and lower cost of care for those unable to benefit from the ACA.
-I’ve proposed several pieces of bipartisan legislation aimed at repairing the ACA, and I’ll continue to condemn the Trump administration’s reckless attempts at repealing the law and pulling the rug out from under American families.
+While the Affordable Care Act was a crucial step in fixing decades-old problems within our health care system, premiums and deductibles continue to rise, and the individual insurance markets are gripped with uncertainty.
+The solution to these problems lies not in abolishing the protections on which millions of Americans have come to rely, but in strengthening the law to improve the quality and lower the cost of care for those unable to benefit from the ACA.
+I’ve proposed several pieces of bipartisan legislation aimed at repairing the ACA, and I’ll continue to condemn any attempts to repeal the law and pull the rug out from under American families.

-I was not a member of Congress when it passed the ACA, but I voted to keep the promise that if you like your plan, you can keep it.
-I also voted to make sure individuals and families are given the same extension on enrollment that the President gave to businesses.
-And during this current session of Congress, I cosponsored the Protect Medical Innovation Act, a bipartisan bill to repeal the medical device excise tax in the ACA.
+I was not a member of Congress when it passed the ACA, but since then, I have voted to keep the promise that if you like your plan, you can keep it.
+I also voted to make sure individuals and families are given the same extension on enrollment that President Trump gave to businesses.
+During the 116th Congress, cosponsored the Protect Medical Innovation Act, a bipartisan bill to repeal the medical device excise tax in the ACA.
 Here in San Diego, we are acutely aware of the potential for this tax to stifle innovation in our biotech industry, which plays such a central role in our economy.
 In each case, that’s meant voting against my own party to make sure that we end up with the best system possible for both individuals and employers.
-In addition, I personally have refused to take taxpayer-subsidized health care because I believe it’s wrong for members of Congress to get subsidized health care while others are struggling to afford it.
+I personally have refused to take taxpayer-subsidized health care because I believe it’s wrong for members of Congress to get subsidized health care while others are struggling to afford it.

 Contraception and Reproductive Choice

-Unbelievably, some in Congress still want to battles over reproductive choice and access to contraception.
-Those wars were fought and won 40 years ago, and it is embarrassing and shameful that they continue to be debated.
+Unbelievably, some in Congress still want to battle over reproductive choice and access to contraception.
+Those wars were fought and won decades ago, and it is embarrassing and shameful that they continue to be debated.
 I’m proud of my 100% rating from the Planned Parenthood Action Fund, and I strongly favor reproductive freedom and a woman’s right to make her own medical decisions in consultation with her doctor.
 My wife and I have a long history of supporting Planned Parenthood, and I will always stand up for the right of women to make their own health care decisions.
-In Congress, I am a forceful advocate for women’s access to contraception and a woman’s right to choose, and I will continue as long as these battles persist.
+In Congress, I am a forceful advocate for women’s access to reproductive healthcare and a woman’s right to choose, and I will continue as long as these battles persist.

 San Diego’s Health Care Ecosystem

 San Diego’s technology industry is leading the way in creating more cost-effective ways to deliver high-quality health care.
 I introduced the Health Savings Through Technology Act to integrate digital health into Medicare, Medicaid, the VA, and military care while increasing the use of wireless health information technologies.
 By taking advantage of the innovation coming out of San Diego, we can make health care cheaper to provide.
-Just recently, the San Diego-based Scripps Research Institute landed a deal with a major pharmaceutical company for its improved immune therapy use for treating cancer.
-Such partnerships have the potential to bolster San Diego’s economy and improve the lives of millions of people around the world.
-We need policies that encourage innovation.
+In 2018, the San Diego-based Scripps Research Institute landed a deal with a major pharmaceutical company for its improved immune therapy use for treating cancer.
+These partnerships have the potential to bolster San Diego’s economy and improve the lives of millions of people around the world.
+We need more policies that encourage such innovation.

 I’ve voted to increase research that accelerates the development of clinical trials to treat pediatric diseases, and for funding for programs that address the physician shortage.
 I’ve supported legislation to make our prescription drug system safer for consumers, and to protect the National Institutes of Health from dangerous budget cuts through sequestration.
-And I recently helped passed a bill to incentivize the use of non-opioid painkillers for pain management where opioids might otherwise be prescribed.
+I’ve also helped passed a bill to incentivize the use of non-opioid painkillers for pain management where opioids might otherwise be prescribed.